US-based IPVanish is an appealing VPN provider with a long list of features, including several that you won't often see elsewhere.

-Try to connect, though, and you begin to realize the client's appeal.
-The location picker allows you to choose just a country, a particular city, or an individual server.
-A status panel displays the protocol, time connected, server name, and data uploaded and downloaded, a level of detail you'll rarely see elsewhere.
-And the client even displays a good-looking real-time graph of your upload and download speeds.
+The opening Quick Connect panel is cluttered, for instance, but there are welcome touches, too.
+Tap Connect and a status panel displays the protocol, time connected, server name, and data uploaded and downloaded, a level of detail you'll rarely see elsewhere.
+The client even displays a good-looking real-time graph of your upload and download speeds.
 (Essential?
 Probably not, but you have to applaud the developer's efforts.)

 The app presents some genuinely useful status information along with the fancy visuals: your new IP address, server name, location, time connected, and so on.
 It's welcome reassurance that the system is working as you would expect.

 The app has more settings and options than most of the competition.
-You can choose to make OpenVPN UDP or TCP connections, optimizing for speed or reliability.
+There's now support for WireGuard, IKEv2 or OpenVPN connections, for instance.
+You can opt for OpenVPN UDP or TCP connections, optimizing for speed or reliability.
 There's a wider choice of ports than you'll see with the Windows client (443, 1194 and 8443).

-If the VPN isn't working as it should, the IPVanish Help Center aims to point you in the right direction.
+If the VPN isn't working as it should be, the IPVanish Help Center aims to point you in the right direction.
 A System Status link warns you of any big company-wide problems, support articles are intelligently organized into key categories (Setup, Troubleshooting, Billing, more) and you can search the web knowledgebase for specific keywords.

-The articles aren't quite as polished as you'll see with ExpressVPN and other top competitors, but they're not bad, and there's plenty of information to explore.
-You don't just get one or two generic setup guides, for instance-- there are multiple tutorials for Windows, Android, iOS, MacOS and Linux, as well as guidance on using the system with ChromeOS and various routers, and related advice for using it with Roku, Chromecast and Kodi.
+The articles aren't quite as polished as you'll see with NordVPN or ExpressVPN, but they're not bad, and there's plenty of information to explore.
+You don't just get one or two generic setup guides, for instance – there are multiple tutorials for Windows, Android, iOS, macOS and Linux, as well as guidance on using the system with Chrome OS and various routers, and related advice for Roku, Chromecast and Kodi.

-- Also check out the best VPN services
+- We've also highlighted the best VPN